My World and Welcome to It: Series description

 The character name of John Monroe is Thurber’s alter-ego in his book Owl in the Attic.
 Monroe and his family first came to television in a 1959 Alcoa Theatre/Goodyear Theatre production called "Cristabel (The Secret Life of John Monroe)" also written by Mel Shavelson.
 The dog Cristabel was named after a dog Thurber gave to his daughter.
 John Monroe also appears in a 1961 episode of The DuPont Show with June Allyson called "The Country Mouse", starring Orson Bean.
-This also uses animated versions of Thurber's cartoons, and the story - cartoonist Monroe struggles to finish his work under the pressures of home and office - that could be regarded as an unofficial pilot for the My World series.
+This also uses animated versions of Thurber's cartoons, and the story — cartoonist Monroe struggles to finish his work under the pressures of home and office — that could be regarded as an unofficial pilot for the My World series.

-Despite the use of "drawings, stories, inspirational pieces and things that go bump in the night by James Thurber" (as stated in the opening credits), the show also contains character and story elements that owe little or nothing to Thurber's work.
+Despite the use of "drawings, stories, inspirational pieces and things that go bump in the night by James Thurber", as stated in the opening credits, the show also contains character and story elements that owe little or nothing to Thurber's work.

-Despite many positive reviews, moderate Nielsen ratings (aired opposite Gunsmoke) led NBC to cancel the series after one season.
-It was replaced by The Red Skelton Show, which NBC had poached from CBS.
-It then went on to win the Emmy Award for Outstanding Comedy Series and Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series.
+Despite many positive reviews, moderate Nielsen ratings (aired opposite Gunsmoke) led NBC to cancel the series after one season and replace it with The Red Skelton Show, which it had poached from CBS.
+It won an Emmy Award for Outstanding Comedy Series and Windom for Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series.

 CBS reran My World and Welcome to It in the summer of 1972.
 Airings of the show after that were rare, as it was never syndicated nationally.
 Currently, the series has not been distributed on DVD, although bootlegs exist.